sgluege/climbing-training-resources/create_own_program_mini-course.md

-#Let’s break this mini-course down.

-For the next 4 days, you’re going to receive an email in which I’ll discuss each of those 4 fundamentals.
-Day 1 is today a little farther down this page.

-You’ll have a “homework” assignment in each day’s email so you can stay on track and get started building your program right away.
+## The 4 Fundamentals of Building an Effective Climbing Training Program

+The following section will discuss 4 fundamentals to enbale you to build your own training program.
+It will give you "homework" assignments for each section to get you started right away.

 By the end of this mini-course--if you’ve done all the homework--you should have the beginnings of an effective climbing training program already created for yourself.

-The 4 Fundamentals of Building an Effective Climbing Training Program

-Day 1 (TODAY!): Build Your Program around a Goal
+Section 1: Build Your Program around a Goal
-Day 2: Target What’s Holding You Back from Reaching Your Goal Day 3: How to Structure Your Program
+Section 2: Target What’s Holding You Back from Reaching Your Goal Section 3: How to Structure Your Program
-Day 4: How to Structure Your Sessions
+Section 4: How to Structure Your Sessions

 Sound good?
 Let’s get started.

-Training Fundamental #1: Build Your Program around a Goal The objective of any training program should be to help you reach your climbing goals.
+### Fundamental #1: Build Your Program around a Goal
+The objective of any training program should be to help you reach your climbing goals.

 Whether that’s climbing V10, 5.13, 5.11, or El Cap, a training program is only a good one if it helps you get there.
 What your goals are is up to you.
 The more specific your goals are, the better.